Lindegren & Partners ABExecutive- and Organizational development

 -What does that mean?

-“I work together with executives and often their coworkers in order for them to function and develop optimally within their roles.
+“I work together with executives and often with their coworkers in order for them to function and develop optimally within their roles.
 This means I am standing in the background and follow their work, listen to problems, comments, and give advice for improvements.
 The firm or organization does not need to be in a state of crisis for me to engage myself, but an external resource is needed when internal friction is experienced, or to promote development.”

 -How do you approach your cases?

 “I move between every layer and notice what impressions I get.
 I listen and paints a mental picture of what values and beliefs the business stands for.
 I dare to speak up about the “difficult” topics, the kind that punctures bubbles, to move forward.
 In addition, I promote multilateral communication to ensure a greater clarity and participation in the tasks and goals of the organization, as well as for the responsibilities and duties of the staff.
-Naturally, I am very conscious of the trust given to me, and to maintain a high level of discretion.”
+Naturally, I am very conscious of the trust given to me, and maintain a high level of discretion.”

 -Why do executives need an external advisor and sparring partner?